-Different Ways To View The Contents Of An Archive Or Compressed File

-10 Different Ways To View The Contents Of An Archive Or Compressed File
+How To View The Contents Of An Archive Or Compressed File In Linux

-In this tutorial, we are going to learn how to view the contents of an Archive and/or Compressed file without actually extracting it in Unix-like operating systems.
-Technically speaking – Viewing the contents of an archive and.or compressed files without extracting them is not possible.
-Behind the scenes the compressed files are decompressed in a temporary directory (a common location is in the /tmp directory in Unix-like systems).
-Once you reboot the system, the contents of /tmp directory will be gone no matter what you put in it.
+In this tutorial, we are going to learn how to view the contents of an Archive and/or Compressed file without actually extracting it in Linux and Unix-like operating systems.

+Technically speaking - Viewing the contents of an archive and/or compressed files without extracting them is not possible.

+Behind the scenes the compressed files are decompressed in a temporary directory, a common location is in the

-Before going further, let me clarify about Archive and compress files.
-There is significant difference both.
+Before going further, let me clarify about Archiving and compressing files.
+There is significant difference between both.

 The Archiving is the process of combining multiple files or folders or both into a single file.
 In this case, the resulting file is not compressed.

 The compressing is a method of combining multiple files or folders or both into a single file and finally compress the resulting file.
 The archive is not a compressed file, but the compressed file can be an archive.
-Clear?
-Well, let us get to the topic.

-Thanks to Linux community, there are many command line applications are available to do it.
-Let us going to see some of them with examples.
+Thanks to Linux community, there are many command line applications are available to display the contents of archive and compressed files.
+Here I have listed 10 methods.

 1. Using Vim Editor